 Colombians are generally very warm, outgoing people.
 With such diverse cultures in the country, there are some customs and behaviours that are helpful to keep in mind.
 For example, shaking hands is common when meeting people.
 The focus is on the firmness of the handshake and it’s important to maintain eye contact and smile throughout.

-You’ll find more cultural information in our guide at the top of this page.
+You’ll find more cultural information in our guide on this page.

 Getting the most out of your visit means hitting the ground running.
 Co-working is an excellent option if you’re staying put for more than a few days.
 Facilities vary, but typically you can expect a desk, and access to wifi, printer / scanner, tea / coffee and a lounge area.
 Some facilities may offer extended perks such as parking and on-site cafes.
 If you’re visiting the market solo, it also means the chance to work in the company of other like-minded business people and freelancers.
 Co-working spaces can be searched by city on Nomad List.